MathiasHMorgan/Stock-Volatility-Prediction/README.md

 ![Gradient Boosting](https://img.shields.io/badge/Models-CatBoost%20%7C%20LightGBM%20%7C%20RF-green.svg)

 ## 📌 Project Overview
 This project predicts future stock market volatility by integrating historical price action with quarterly financial fundamentals.
 The primary challenge addressed is the temporal dependency of market data (volatility clustering).
-By implementing advanced feature engineering and comparing three ensemble-based regression models, this project identifies the most effective predictors of market risk.
+By implementing advanced feature engineering and applying the CatBoost model, this project identifies the most effective predictors of market risk.

 ## 📊 Dataset Overview
 The dataset consists of **13,486 observations** including: